Detained at a Turkish Airport

 Selecting the right legal representation is critical.
 Turkish criminal lawyer Baris Erkan Celebi and his criminal law firm in Turkey offer fast legal support to foreign nationals who get detained or arrested in Turkey.

 How to Report a Scam in Turkey in 5 Steps?
-If you have fallen victim to a scam in Turkey or suspect you may have been targeted, follow these simple steps: Table of Content Make Sure It is a Scam and Not a Civil Dispute...
+If you have fallen victim to a scam in Turkey or suspect you may have been targeted, follow these simple steps: Table of Contents 1) Make Sure It is a Scam and Not a Civil...

 What to Do If You are Scammed in Turkey?
 Falling victim to a scam in Turkey can be distressing, especially when you’re unfamiliar with the local legal system.
 Understanding your rights and the necessary steps to take can offer reassurance and a pathway to resolution....